Charging and reclaiming VAT on goods and services related to private school fees

 An example of a supply of welfare is supervision and guidance provided to a vulnerable person to develop a capacity to live independently and complete everyday tasks.
 This may be listed in an education, health and care (EHC) plan.

-An example of an exempt welfare service is day care services — such as those provided by a playgroup or after school club (but not activity-based clubs, such as dance classes).
+An example of an exempt welfare service is day care services, such as those provided by a playgroup or after school club (but not activity-based clubs, such as dance classes).
 These services are related to the care and protection of children.

 Find out more about VAT on supplies of welfare and the conditions of welfare supplies in Welfare services and goods (VAT Notice 701/2).

 Some specialist special educational needs and disabilities (SEND) schools may provide provisions of care and education.
-Whether a supply is one of care or education will be determined by the predominant element of the supply.
+Whether a supply is one of care or education will be determined by the main element of the supply.
 Where a SEND school is providing education for a fee this will be subject to VAT.

 You can find out more about how local authorities can recover VAT in the ‘Local authority placements in private schools’ section of this guide.